 Meditation is not mumbo jumbo.

-Spending 10 minutes meditating in the middle of your day or before bed time can make all the difference in resetting a hyperactive mind and finding calm.
-Growing up in an eastern culture, meditating was a part of our daily routine, no different than, eating or sleeping.
-Don’t take my word for it, here is strong scientific evidence for the benefits of meditation to beat anxiety.
+Spending 10 minutes meditating in the middle of your day or before bedtime can make all the difference in resetting a hyperactive mind and finding calm.
+Growing up in eastern culture, meditating was a part of our daily routine, no different than eating or sleeping.
+Don’t take my word for it.
+Here is strong scientific evidence for the benefits of meditation to beat anxiety.

 Pass the Vitamin D!

-Many of us live in areas with little sun in the winter months.
+Many of us live in areas with a little sun in the winter months.
 Doctors recommend taking Vitamin supplements.
-Deficiency of Vitamin D causes causes many more health problems including anxiety.
-While eating a pill is not the same as fun in the sun, it is a super easy way to boost immunity, keep bones healthy and the mind calm!
+A deficiency of Vitamin D causes many more health problems, including anxiety.
+While eating a pill is not the same as having fun in the sun, it is a super easy way to boost immunity and keep bones healthy and the mind calm!

-Hope you these steps to beat anxiety helpful and habit forming.
-Of course, there are many drugs and psychotherapy techniques that are available for those of us that have severe forms of anxiety disorder.
+I hope you find these steps to beat anxiety helpful and habit-forming.
+Of course, many drugs and psychotherapy techniques are available for those of us that have severe forms of anxiety disorder.
 I hope that a lot of these habits complement or replace the need for more severe forms of therapy that do have side effects.